neoclide/coc-snippets/Readme.md

 - Nested snippet support.
 - Always async, never slows you down.
 - Improved match for complete items with TextEdit support.
-- Edit snippet by `:CocList snippets`, sorted by mru.
+- Edit snippets of current buffer by `:CocList snippets`, sorted by mru.

 ## Install